medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 You have to select :

 - the data-center where you want to deploy the server
-- the sizing of the serveur based a pre-defined list from the provider.
-You can filter the list with the form belloew the select box
+- the sizing of the server based a pre-defined list from the provider.
+You can filter the list with the form bellow the select box
 - the hard driver size, if you have selected a server sizing without a disk

 6. Before to launch the deployment process, the application is asking you to confirm.